lucas-carvajal/go-rollercoaster-api/README.md

 3. Run the main function in the 'server.go' file

     ####Routes
    * /costers -> shows all rollercoaster data
+      Use following query parameters to filter the rollercoaster:
+     * name: name of the rollercoaster
+     * park: park where the rollercoaster is located
+     * height: height of the rollercoaster
+     * minHeight: minimum height of the rollercoaster
+     * maxHeight: maximum height of the rollercoaster
+     * manufacturer: manufacturer of the rollercoaster
    * /coasters/\<id> -> show rollercoaster data for specific id
    * /addCoaster -> add a rollercoaster
    * /admin -> login to see the super secret admin page